-Track the Monterey Institute's progress in creating a sustainable campus.
+Track the Institute's progress in creating a sustainable campus.

-As part of its commitment to students, faculty, and the general public, the Monterey Institute publishes summary statistics of its sustainability efforts.
-Here you can find information on the Monterey Institute's greenhouse gas and waste audits.
-Going beyond simple numbers, these statistics serve as a tracking device for you, the student.
-Every year we will put forward goals to further reduce our GHG emissions and non-recyclable waste that can be monitored here.
+As part of its commitment to students, faculty, and the general public, the Institute publishes summary statistics of its sustainability efforts.
+Here you can find information on the Institute's greenhouse gas and waste audits.
+These statistics serve as a tracking device for you.
+Every year we put continue to work towards our goals to further reduce greenhouse gas (GHG) emissions and non-recyclable waste that can be monitored here.

 Greenhouse Gas Audit

-Every year, the Monterey Institute conducts a greenhouse gas (GHG) audit of Institute facilities and Institute-related activities.
+Every year, the Institute conducts a GHG audit of Institute facilities and Institute-related activities.
 Conducting annual GHG audits allows the Institute to monitor progress in reducing emissions and determine a quantity of offsets necessary for carbon neutrality.

 Year-by-Year CO2e Emissions Comparison

-From 2008-2010, the Monterey Institute saw considerable reductions in its emissions from travel.
+From 2008-2010, the Institute saw considerable reductions in its emissions from travel.
 The 2010-2011 audit, however, showed an increase in travel emissions.
-Reducing travel emissions, the largest component of the campus footprint, represents a major challenge that is currently being addressed by the Monterey Institute Sustainability Council.
+Reducing travel emissions, the largest component of the campus footprint, represents a major challenge that is currently being addressed by the Sustainability Council.

-In the 2010 fall semester, the Monterey Institute conducted a student and employee commute survey.
+Every fall semester, the Institute conducts a student and employee commute survey.
 By expanding the scope of the GHG audit to include commute, we can provide a more accurate account of our footprint.
-With this information, we can see that commute accounts for 9% of the Institute's total emissions.
+With this information, we see that commute accounts for 9% of the Institute's total emissions.

-By the end of the 2012-2013 school year, the Monterey Institute has reached the lowest emissions since the beginning of monitoring.
+By the end of the 2013-2014 school year, the Institute has reached the lowest emissions since the beginning of monitoring.
 Hopefully we will continue this success into the coming year!

-The FY 2012-13 audit shows approximately 400 tons of emissions reductions in travel compared to the 2011-2012 audit.
-Additional upgrades and improvements will result in further decreases in FY 2013-2014.
+The FY 2013-14 audit shows approximately 65 tons of total emissions reductions compared to the 2012-2013 audit.
+Additional upgrades and improvements will result in further decreases in FY 2014-2015.
 Details can be found in the "Carbon Neutrality" section of our "Current Initiatives".

-The Monterey Institute is committed to minimizing waste and recycling whenever possible.
+The Institute is committed to minimizing waste and increasing recycling whenever possible.
 The Sustainability Council continuously monitors, documents, and tracks the progress of weekly campus waste output.
-Our 2012-2013 waste metrics were as follows:
+Our 2013-2014 waste metrics were as follows:

-Since February 2008, the Monterey Institute has been collecting used batteries in special recycling bins throughout campus.
-To date, the Institute has recycled 1,748 pounds of batteries!
+Since February 2008, the Institute has been collecting used batteries in special recycling bins throughout campus.
+To date, the Institute has recycled 1,855 pounds of batteries!